fbpx

 How To Copy & Paste A Selection In Photoshop

 After creating a selection with your tool of choice, marching ants will appear around the selected area to show your active selection.
-I used the Select Subject button in this case.

-Step 2: Copy The Selection
+Step 2: Press Control/Command + C To Copy The Selection

-Step 3: Paste The Selection
+Step 3: Press Control/Command + V To Paste The Selection

 To paste your selection, press Control + V (Win) or Command + V (Mac).
 Your selection’s contents will automatically paste as a new layer with a transparent background around it.